ItalyStrap/theme-json-generator/docs/01-basic-usage.md

 }
 ```

-In this example we provided soma basic configuration to the blueprint, the `SectionNames` class is used to avoid typos and to keep the code clean and maintainable.
+In this example we provided soma basic configuration to the ThemeJson object, the `SectionNames` class is used to avoid typos and to keep the code clean and maintainable.

-Later in this documentation we'll see more methods you can use from the `Blueprint` class to simplify the process of adding the configuration.
+Later in this documentation we'll see more methods you can use from the `ThemeJson` class to simplify the process of adding the configuration.

-Now to generate your JSON file simply use the command:
+Now, to generate your JSON file, use the command:

 ```shell
 ./vendor/bin/theme-json dump